sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

     - If a `BUFFER_PROFILE` item doesn't meet any of the above conditions, it will be treated as a `static` profile.

 After that, `Buffer Manager` will start as normal flow which will be described in the next section.

+#### Upgrade by warm reboot

+The flow of upgrading by warm reboot is the same as that by cold reboot except that the buffer tables need to be copied from `CONFIG_DB` to `APPL_DB`.
+This is because when system is warm rebooted from old image to new image:

+- There is no buffer tables stored in APPL_DB
+- Buffermgrd isn’t able to generate the buffer tables in APPL_DB in time even if it is started at a very early stage As a result, buffer configuration won’t be ready when orchagent is starting from warm start from the old image, causing all the depending tables fail from being drained and the warm reboot fails.

+To copy buffer tables from `CONFIG_DB` to `APPL_DB` effectively avoid the failure in the above scenario.

 #### Daemon starts with -c option